-Bad breath could be the first sign of a more serious oral health care problem, such as the early onset of gingivitis (inflammation of the gums) or periodontitis (oral disease).
+Bad breath could also be the first sign of a more serious oral health problem, such as the early onset of gingivitis (inflammation of the gums) or periodontitis (oral disease).

 Regular activities, such as eating meals and fetching slobbery toys, can cause plaque to form on your dog’s teeth.
-This plaque should be removed daily or it will begin to form tartar — filmy deposits containing harmful bacteria that can irritate your pet’s gums and cause bad breath.
+If this plaque isn’t removed daily from brushing, it will begin to form tartar, or filmy deposits containing harmful bacteria that can irritate your pet’s gums and cause bad breath.

 Plaque can lead to gingivitis, which can eventually lead to oral disease.
-Oral disease damages the tissue and bones that support your dog’s teeth and can cause tooth loss and eventually could cause long-term issues with your dog’s health.
+Oral disease damages the tissue and bones that support your dog’s teeth and can cause tooth loss and potentially create long-term issues for your dog’s health.